how to build your self confidence

 There is a major difference between confidence and self-centeredness.
 Arrogance can also enter the picture.
 You do not want to raise little monsters to unleash on the world.
 There are enough of those as it is.
 We have a greater purpose in life by God’s design.
 We should be humble yet strong.
 Confident yet gracious.
 Intelligent yet compassionate.
 Teach them to see beyond their own desires and needs.

-7. Catch Them When They Fall
+7. Catching Them When They Fall

 8. Spokes in The Wheel